carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 When we develop code for research, we often start by writing unorganized code in notebook cells or a script.
 Eventually, we might want to re-use the code we wrote in other contexts.
 In order to re-use code, it is helpful to organize it into functions and classes in separate `.py` files.
+We call these files **modules**, and will soon go into more detail about them.
+Whenever we refer to a **module** in Python, we can think of it as as `.py` file that has a bunch of functions (and other objects) in them.

 <!-- Step zero from notebook to .py; then up to pip as an intermediate step to stage up -->

-e.g. a function to convert from degrees Fahrenheit to Celsius
+For example, say we are making a program that deals with temperature date.
+We have a function to convert from degrees Fahrenheit to Celsius:

 ~~~
 def fahr_to_celsius(temperature):